learn-co-students/phase_2_project_solo_alt_seattle-sf-chicago-ds-082420/README.md

 <br>
 * The notebook is written to technical audiences with a way to both understand your approach and reproduce your results.
 The target audience for this deliverable is other data scientists looking to validate your findings.
 <br>
-* Any SQL code written to source data should also be included.
+* Any SQL code written to source data should also be included.  <br>

 **_Findings_**